WISVCH/nwerc-2022/content/systems.md

 The laptop will be an HP ProBook 650 G5 and will have the following hardware specifications:
 - Intel Core i5 8265U Processor
-    - 4 cores, 8 threads
+    - 4 cores, hyperthreading disabled
-    - Base frequency 1.6GHz, up to 3.9GHz with turboboost
+    - CPU frequency 1.6GHz, turboboost disabled
 - 8GB of RAM

 ## Software